 LINE x, y draws a line starting from the current writing position, x pixels to the right and y pixels down.
 These values may be negative, and lines wrap around the edges of the screen when needed.

 With AT x, y you normally set the starting point first.
 If you omit it, the end point will become the next starting point.

 Finally, MODE n changes the video mode, where n denotes the number of black scan lines per pixel line.
 It can be 0, 1, 2 or 3.
 The default mode is 1.
 The higher this number, the dimmer the screen, but the faster programs run.
 This is because applications only run when the Gigatron is not busy sending pixels to the screen.

 The user can always change the video mode with the [Select] button on the game controller, or with the [PageDown] key on the keyboard.

 PEEK and POKE

 With PEEK and POKE you can access the memory directly.
-PEEK reads the byte value stored at the given memory address.
-POKE writes a byte value to the specified memory location.
+PEEK(a) reads the byte value stored at RAM address a.
+POKE a, b writes the byte value b to memory location a.

 For example, memory location 43 holds the pen color for writing text and drawing lines.
 There are 64 colors, numbered 0 to 63.
 They are RGB values calculated as Red + 4*Green + 16*Blue.
 Above 63 the colors just repeat, so 64 is the same as 0 (black).